U.S. Air Force, Army engineers prioritize interoperability to set INDOPACOM theater

 |0

-This work, U.S. Air Force, Army engineers prioritize interoperability to set INDOPACOM theater [Image 5 of 5], by SSgt Elora McCutcheon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Air Force, Army engineers prioritize interoperability to set INDOPACOM theater, by SSgt Elora McCutcheon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT